AICC/CMI-5_Spec_Current/cmi5_runtime.md

 the AU may request from and store data to the LMS.
 * The learner exits the AU.
 * The AU reports final tracking data to the LMS and issues a "terminated" message.
-* The LMS makes the next AU(s) available to the learner based on results from the closed AU session and course structure parameters.
+* The LMS makes the next AU(s) available to the learner based on the results from the closed AU session and course structure parameters.
 * Administrative users create and view reports of tracking data recorded by AU(s) for individual learners.

 Responsibilities of the Assignable Unit: